grompere/deep_newsletter/README.md

 - Uses OpenAI's o4-mini-deep-research model
 - Web search and code interpretation capabilities
 - Email notifications with formatted reports

+**What happens when you run the bot:**
+1. Enter your research topic when prompted
+2. The AI generates a comprehensive report
+3. The report is displayed in the console
+4. **If email is configured**: A beautifully formatted email is automatically sent to your inbox
+5. **If email is not configured**: You'll see a helpful tip about setting up email notifications

 ### Method 2: News API Research